 Fintech for the future generation - apps for Kids - educate kids on their financials and apply parents' set limits.

 Customer Management System/Portal - used by staff or customer service to measure KPIs and manage the information.

-The User Experience and User Interface of any Fintech platform is key to the success of it.
+The User Experience and User Interface of any Fintech platform are key to its success of it.
 The goal is to ensure that the users who are trying to complete certain tasks can do so intuitively and efficiently without any unnecessary friction.

 – Tom Creighton, Wealthsimple

-If you or your company are looking for designing solutions with security in mind, here are a few recommended UI/UX Practices:
+If you or your company are looking to design solutions with security in mind, here are a few recommended UI/UX Practices:

 Integrate security components into the overall experience of your application.
 Where possible, add 2-factor authentication and extra security, including TouchID, FaceID, or voice detection.